 What Sort of Person Becomes an EA?

 For many, it is a second career.
 Those EAs bring skills from other walks of life, which can be quite valuable.
 For some, including me, it is a long-term passion.
-I have been in taxation most of my working life – a total of twenty-nine years on both sides of the Atlantic, providing services to small businesses and individuals for all of that time.
+I have been in taxation most of my working life – a total of thirty years on both sides of the Atlantic, providing services to small businesses and individuals for all of that time.

 How do I Find Out if an Enrolled Agent is Right for Me?